-Variety’s “Eye on the Oscars” states: “Mark McKenzie’s commanding orchestral prowess puts him among the foremost symphonists in Hollywood.“ The Los Angeles Times, The Hollywood Reporter, and numerous film music periodicals call his music “strikingly original…soul-stirring…majestic…spiritual…deeply profound…filled with unfathomable beauty and power…some of the most beautiful, lyrical, and emotionally resonant music ever written for film.”
+Variety’s “Eye on the Oscars” wrote: “Mark McKenzie’s commanding orchestral prowess puts him among the foremost symphonists in Hollywood.“ The Los Angeles Times, The Hollywood Reporter, and numerous film music periodicals call his music “strikingly original…soul-stirring…majestic…spiritual…deeply profound…filled with unfathomable beauty and power…some of the most beautiful, lyrical, and emotionally resonant music ever written for film.”

 Variety writes: “McKenzie is finally grabbing the limelight thanks to an obscure indie Mexican 3D animated spiritual film called The Greatest Miracle (El GRAN MILAGRO).”
 THE GREATEST MIRACLE won the Hollywood Music in Media Award’s “Best Indie Score of the year.”
 It was doubly nominated as “Best Score of the Year” and “Best Animated Movie Score of the Year” by the International Film Music Critics Association.
-THE GREATEST MIRACLE was described by Movie Music UK as “…some of the most beautiful lyrical, and emotionally resonant music ever written for film.”
+THE GREATEST MIRACLE was described by Movie Music UK as “some of the most beautiful lyrical, and emotionally resonant music ever written for film.”
 While the score did not get nominated for an Academy Award, Mark and the score were featured in Variety’s “Eye on the Oscars.”
-The Greatest Miracle was repeatedly on “Top Ten Scores of the Year” lists.
+The Greatest Miracle was repeatedly on critics “Top Ten Scores of the Year” lists.

 Mark’s original music has been heard in every corner of the globe.
 He composed the opening and closing theme music to the longest running and most honored television series in history “The Hallmark Hall of Fame.”
 His original scores such as THE GREATEST MIRACLE, THE ULTIMATE GIFT, BLIZZARD, SAVING SARAH CAIN, THE DISAPPEARANCE OF GARCIA LORCA, DR. JEKYLL AND MS. HYDE, FRANK AND JESSE, numerous Hallmark Hall of Fame films are all available on compact disc and via digital download and streaming through most major soundtrack outlets.
 Mark’s original music has been featured repeatedly on the Academy Awards, underscored the Olympics, performed before the Pope, heard at Disney World, California Adventures, Wimbledon and in countless other venues.
-His choral work “Gloria,” first premiered at the 2000th Crystal Cathedral Hour of Power broadcast has become a perennial Christmas favorite around the USA.
+His choral work “Gloria,” first premiered at the 2000th Crystal Cathedral Hour of Power broadcast has become a perennial Christmas favorite.